declan-rs/TOP-Projects/foundations/recipes_with_styling/README.md

-# Project: Recipes
+# Project: Recipes 2.0
-Simple website with a homepage linking to various recipe pages.
-Made for HTML practice as a part of The Odin Project Foundations course.
+Updated recipes website, with added styling to the pages.
+Made to practice CSS fundamentals learnt in The Odin Project.

 All recipes taken from https://www.allrecipes.com/